0olol/POE-Market-Price-Analysis/README.md

 ---
 ## Getting Started
 Firstly I have removed the CSV file that contains the items section to be uploaded.
-Because it is too big and i would have to pay for me to upload.
+Because it is too big and I would have to pay to upload it.
 For those that want to run this notebook please go ahead follow the steps and download the files

 - Create a folder name **Items** in the same directory as the original notebook.